0xmayalabs/maya-docs/docs/operator-guide.md

 ## Troubleshooting

-If you encounter any issues, join our discord group: https://discord.gg/HpCPQwWtkr
+If you encounter any issues, please join our discord group for support: https://discord.gg/HpCPQwWtkr